Background:

 • To encourage patients to engage with structured education and weight management programmes where available (details of locality arrangements to follow).

-• To undertake a review process (searches and template PILS have been sent to practices and are included as links below).
+• To continue to undertake a review process (searches and template PILS have been sent to practices and are included as links below).

 Patients will be triaged with higher risk patients being proactively invited for review.